Integrating with BMC Remedy Single Sign-On

-Integration with BMC Atrium Single Sign-On was deprecated in BMC Discovery 11.0 and will be removed in a future release.
-You should use the integration with Remedy Single Sign-On.
+Integration with BMC Atrium Single Sign-On was deprecated in the version 11 release of BMC Discovery and will be removed in a future release.

 See this video (05:42) for an overview of how the integration between BMC Remedy Single-Sign On and BMC Discovery takes place.